By volunteering, you build stronger communities in Pierce County!

 Volunteering at Associated Ministries, you do this important work:

 ● Tackle critical community issues ● Connect with others

 ● Fill gaps of need ● Put your faith or commitments into action

-For more information contact Wendy Morris, Volunteer and Outreach Coordinator at
+For more information contact Wendy Morris, Community Engagement Coordinator at

 ● Description: Gathers and engages people of faith to build stronger relationships and engage in service.
 Volunteers help with establishing/participating in book study groups, check-in, and ushering participants between sessions.